rasbt/LLMs-from-scratch/ch04/08_deltanet/README.md

 - `α` (decay gate) controls how fast the memory decays or resets over time,
 - `β` (update gate) controls how strongly new inputs modify the state.

-In code, a simplified version of the Gated DeltaNet depicted above (without the convolutional mixing) can be implemented as follows (the code is inspired by the [official implementation](https://github.com/huggingface/transformers/blob/0ed6d51ae8ed3f4fafca67a983b8d75bc76cd51b/src/transformers/models/qwen3_next/modular_qwen3_next.py#L835) by the Qwen3 team):
+In code, a simplified version of the Gated DeltaNet depicted above (without the convolutional mixing) can be implemented as follows (the code is inspired by the [official implementation](https://github.com/huggingface/transformers/blob/0ed6d51ae8ed3f4fafca67a983b8d75bc76cd51b/src/transformers/models/qwen3_next/modular_qwen3_next.py#L835) by the Qwen3 team).

+(Note that some implementations refer to the decay gate as `gk` (gate for step k), where `exp(gk)` matches the paper's $\alpha_t$.
+To keep this relationship explicit, the snippet below separates the log-space gate `alpha_log` from the exponentiated decay `alpha`.)

 ```python
 import torch